particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 - Mobile secret.
 Every Particle device has a mobile secret written to it at the factory.
 It's also printed on in the data matrix code (similar to a QR code) on the serial number sticker.
 This is used for secure communication over BLE between your mobile app, which has presumably scanned the data matrix code, and the device, which already knows its mobile secret stored in flash memory.
 You can, however, configure the mobile secret to be a single pre-shared secret across all of your product devices.
 This is less secure, since an attacker who is nearby, knows the pre-shared secret, and is listening at the time of Wi-Fi configuration, could intercept and decrypt the communications.

-If multiple users setting up your product in close proximity is unlikely, and the highest level of security is not necessary, setting both a constant device name and mobile secret eliminates the need to scan the serial number sticker, which may be desirable trade-off for user setup simplicity.
+If multiple users setting up your product in close proximity is unlikely, and the highest level of security is not necessary, setting both a constant device name and mobile secret eliminates the need to scan the serial number sticker or enter a 6-character code.
+The downside of this is that users will be able to configure any of your products at any time from your mobile app.
+In order to prevent being able to configure devices of other of your customers, you would need to add additional safety checks, preferably both in firmware and your mobile app.

 This is what the service UUIDs look like in the Particle device firmware: